- Golf Tee Lengths

 Zero Friction Tees

-These tees are remarkably similar in shape to standard tees with the main difference being that the top has between 3 and 6 columns that the ball lies on thus lessening the contact area with the ball.
-This results in less friction and more distance.
+These tees are remarkably similar in shape to standard tees, with the main difference being that the top has between 3 and 6 columns that the ball lies on.
+This lessens the contact area with the ball and results in less friction and more distance.

 Quick Overview: Our Top Picks for Best Golf Tees

 |Martini Step-Up Golf Tees 3 ¬º inch||

 ||VIEW ON AMAZON →|